oracle/db-sharding/container-based-sharding-deployment/README.md

 ### Create Containers manually using Docker

-Please refer to [Sample Sharded Database Deployed Manually Using Docker](./samples/manual-steps/docker-manual-steps/README.md) to deploy a sample sharded database.
+Please refer to [Manually deploy a Sharded Database using Docker](./samples/manual-steps/docker-manual-steps/README.md) to deploy a  sharded database.
 This document provides the commands to deploy a Sharded Database using Docker with System Sharding or with User Defined Sharding.

 **NOTE:** If you want to use Oracle 19c or Oracle 21c version based container images with Docker, you need to deploy on an Oracle Linux 7 host.

 ### Create Containers manually using Podman

-Please refer to [Sample Sharded Database Deployed Manually Using Podman](./samples/manual-steps/podman-manual-steps/README.md) to deploy a sample sharded database.
+Please refer to [Manually deploy a Sharded Database using Podman](./samples/manual-steps/podman-manual-steps/README.md) to deploy a  sharded database.
 This document provides the commands to deploy a Sharded Database using Podman with System Sharding or with User Defined Sharding.

 **NOTE:** If you want to use Oracle 21c or Oracle 23c version based container images with Podman, you need to deploy on an Oracle Linux 8 host.